yanjun96/thermal_mechanics_fenicsx/Readme.txt

 Overview
 This repository is designed to model and calculate the temperature and deformation of thermo-mechanical coupled applications using FEM(finite element method).
 For now, the railway brake discs is the example because its strong thermo-mechanical effects.

-Methodology
-The solution is based on the FEniCSx framework, which enables the efficient computation of coupled thermal and mechanical problems using FEM.
-This tool provides a powerful platform for solving complex partial differential equations, making it ideal for simulating the thermal and structural response of railway brake discs under operational loads.

 Acknowledgements
 Special thanks to the developers of FEniCSx for creating this invaluable tool that enables cutting-edge research in computational mechanics.